Questions

 What happens if I cancel my subscription?

-Does Free include a Private Profile?
+Does Free include a Private environment?

 What happens if I lose internet connectivity?